Travel with a bike: Essential Tips for Flying with a Bicycle

-Something we considered before heading off overseas was shipping our bikes rather than taking them on the plane with us.
+Something I considered before heading off overseas was shipping our bikes rather than taking them on the plane with us.
 The quotes to ship our bikes from Australia to France were quite expensive, especially when the airline was not charging us anything to fly with them.
 We decided that this was not a feasible option for us.

 Our research has found that in most cases, even when an airline charges a fee for your bike, it will be cheaper to take it on the plane rather than ship it.
 That being said, there may be circumstances where the extra cost is worth it from a convenience viewpoint, especially if you compare it to hiring a bike at your destination.
 I explore this in greater detail in our article all about shipping a bike.

 In conclusion, I hope this article has helped answer the questions swirling around your head about flying with a bicycle.
 Each time I have taken a flight with a bicycle, I have learned something new, and I have reflected on my experiences in this article.
 The important points to remember are to research airline policies, prepare your bike properly, pack it correctly, and give yourself plenty of time at the airport for checking in and any other formalities.